temp1011/ModTweaker/test_scripts/README.md

-This folder is to hold ModTweaker test scrips for ease of making sure everything works properly.
+This folder is to hold ModTweaker test scripts for ease of making sure everything works properly.